Q. What type of community is Oak Hammock?

 A. No. Your home is owned by Oak Hammock.
 Oak Hammock is responsible for all insurance on the property.
 However, Oak Hammock recommends members obtain their own personal property insurance policy, most commonly known as renters insurance or content insurance.

 A. Yes.
 There is a refundable deposit associated with placing your name on the wait list.
 Wait list deposits are refundable for any reason.
 Placement on the wait list allows you to choose 2 floor plans and to choose a time frame when you might be ready to move to Oak Hammock.
-We recommend planning several years in advance of yuor move to Oak Hammock.
-Please contact one of our Life Planning Consultants for additional information.
+We recommend planning several years in advance of your move.
+Please contact one of our Life Fulfilling Advocates for additional information.

 Q. Where can people get more information?

 A. Oak Hammock information center is located at: